google/earthengine-community/tutorials/forest-vegetation-condition/index.md

 ```
 ### Compute annual summertime composites

 Build an image collection with an image for each year from 2000 to 2019, where the image is the maximum EVI in that year's summer months.
+This is our measure of the status of the vegetation for each year.
 Also add the year as a band, in preparation for linear trend analysis.

 ```js
 var years = ee.List.sequence(2000, 2019);